 Magnificat is a private association of the Christian faithful, whose statutes were originally approved by Archbishop Philip Hannan of the Archdiocese of New Orleans and are in accord with the norm of Canon 305.2 of the 1983 Code of Canon Law.
 While Magnificat began under the auspices of the Archdiocese of New Orleans and was first incorporated in the State of Louisiana, each local chapters functions with permission of the local ordinary and is incorporated in its respective state.

-It was born out of the Catholic Charismatic Renewal and has been nurtured by it.
+Magnificat was born out of the Catholic Charismatic Renewal and has been nurtured by it.

-Judy Zelden; Patti Mansfield, Speaker; Lorraine Levine; Marilyn Quirk; and Yvonne Hymel
+From left to right: Judy Zelden; Patti Mansfield, Speaker; Lorraine Levine; Marilyn Quirk; and Yvonne Hymel